-The legality of the Class A Ordinary Shares offered by this prospectus and certain other Israeli legal matters will be passed upon for Pagaya by Goldfarb Seligman & Co., Tel-Aviv, Israel.
-Certain legal matters will be passed upon for Pagaya by Skadden, Arps, Slate, Meagher & Flom LLP, New York, New York.
+The legality of the Class A Ordinary Shares offered by this prospectus and certain other Israeli legal matters will be passed upon for Pagaya by Goldfarb Gross Seligman & Co., Tel-Aviv, Israel.

 EXPERTS

 The consolidated financial statements of Pagaya Technologies Ltd. and its subsidiaries at December 31, 2022 and 2021, and for each of the three years in the period ended December 31, 2022, appearing in this Prospectus and Registration Statement have been audited by Kost Forer Gabbay & Kasierer, a member firm of Ernst & Young Global, independent registered public accounting firm, as set forth in their report thereon appearing elsewhere herein, and are included in reliance upon such report given on the authority of such firm as experts in accounting and auditing.